 Lastly, pay attention to your body.
 No one needs you passing out somewhere because you were overheated.
 You should push yourself during your run, but not so hard that you aren’t being safe with it.
 Stop occasionally to catch your breath and take a drink.
 Also, don’t forget to reapply your sunscreen if you are out for more than about an hour.

 How to Rehydrate after Running in the Heat

 When running in the extreme heat, it is important to rehydrate after, and even during, your run.
 Some runners may choose to dump cool water over their heads during the run.
 No matter what one does, it is very difficult, if not impossible, to take in as much water as is lost during their run.
 It is important to take in water as you recover from extreme heat.

 Try to rehydrate if possible during your run.
 Bring a water bottle or a water bottle backpack to keep you hydrated.
 If that is not possible, try to plan a running route that stops by public water fountains.
 Another idea would be to coordinate with a friend or family member to meet you halfway and give you water to rehydrate.

-Running hydration is key for a successful, and healthy, workout.
-Without proper running hydration, you pose a risk for yourself and your health.
+Running hydration is key for a successful and healthy workout.
+Without proper running hydration, you pose a risk to yourself and your health.
 Be sure to drink a lot of water throughout your day to stay properly hydrated.

 Another option would be to carry some of the electrolyte chews in your pocket.
 These refueling chews are a great option for people to stay healthy and fueled during a long run in the heat.

-The post run rehydration is just as critical and hydrating before a run.
+The post-run rehydration is just as critical as hydrating before a run.
 Be sure to replenish your electrolytes after running too.
-Water is the most important drink, but sports drinks are a great addition too as they have potassium and sodium.
+Water is the most important drink, but sports drinks are a great addition too, as they have potassium and sodium.
 Keep a bottle nearby for when you finish your run.

 Best Running Gear for Hot Weather and Summer